andreashuber69/kiss-worker/README.md

 ## Features

-- Full [TypeScript](https://typescriptlang.org) support with the best achievable type safety for all client code
+- Full [TypeScript](https://typescriptlang.org) support with the best achievable type safety for client code
 - Fully transparent marshalling of arguments, return values **and** `Error` objects
 - Sequentialization of simultaneous calls with a FIFO queue
 - Support for synchronous and asynchronous functions and methods